nidzo80/Raiffeisen-Payment-Gateway-for-Phoca-Cart/README.md

 ## Overview

 This plugin integrates RaiAccept — Raiffeisen Bank Serbia's online payment gateway — with the Phoca Cart e-commerce component for Joomla 6.
-It was built from scratch since Raiffeisen Bank Serbia only provides an official WooCommerce,OpenCart, Magento 2 and PrestaShop plugin.
+It was built from scratch since Raiffeisen Bank Serbia only provides an official WooCommerce, OpenCart, Magento 2 and PrestaShop plugin.

 The plugin handles the full payment lifecycle: checkout redirect, success/fail/cancel return handling, webhook processing, and refund triggering from the Phoca Cart admin orders list.